na-stewart/Better-Excavate/README.md

 pastebin get 1MjTDTKr bexcavate bexcavate <Width> <Height> <Length>
 ```
-Your mining turtle must be placed on the bottom left of the area you want to excavate.
+Your mining turtle must be placed on the top left of the area you want to excavate.

 # Images